FOR IMMEDIATE RELEASE

 “This pioneering program gives people a tangible way to help those who have done so much for us.
 It recognizes the resilience and strength of our veteran community and fosters understanding, compassion and engagement among veterans and service members and within their larger community.”

 “We owe a great deal to our men and women who have served in our armed forces, many who come back with wounds that are more difficult to detect than physical injuries,” said Sen. Mark Begich (Alaska).
 “While we can never fully repay that debt, we can provide the services our veterans need and deserve as well as empower their communities to better assist them.
 Much like my bill to provide resources for mental health first aid across the country, Mental Health First Aid for Veterans is an excellent and comprehensive way to detect the early warning signs of mental illness and addiction among our former service men and women, making sure our vets get the care they need.
-I thank the National Council for Behavioral Health for this good work in developing this program.”
+I thank the National Council for Mental Wellbeing for this good work in developing this program.”

 Mental Health First Aid for Veterans builds on the original Mental Health First Aid program, a proven training program for educators, community leaders, law enforcement and public safety officials listed on the Substance Abuse Mental Health Services Administration’s (SAMHSA) National Registry of Evidence-based Programs and Practices.
 Mental Health First Aid for Veterans incorporates the unique experiences and needs of the military, veteran, and family population.